WICG/turtledove/FLEDGE.md

 #### 1.2 Interest Group Attributes

-The `user_bidding_signals` is for storage of additional metadata that the owner can use during on-device bidding, and the `trusted_bidding_signals_*` attributes provide another mechanism for making real-time data available for use at bidding time.
+The `userBiddingSignals` is for storage of additional metadata that the owner can use during on-device bidding, and the `trustedBiddingSignals*` attributes provide another mechanism for making real-time data available for use at bidding time.

-The `daily_update_url` provides a mechanism for the group's owner to periodically update the attributes of the interest group: any new values returned in this way overwrite the values previously stored (except that the `name` and `owner` cannot be changed).
-However, the browser will only allow daily updates when a sufficiently large number of people have the same `daily_update_url` , e.g. at least 100 browsers with the same update url.
+The `dailyUpdateUrl` provides a mechanism for the group's owner to periodically update the attributes of the interest group: any new values returned in this way overwrite the values previously stored (except that the `name` and `owner` cannot be changed).
+However, the browser will only allow daily updates when a sufficiently large number of people have the same `dailyUpdateUrl` , e.g. at least 100 browsers with the same update url.
 This will not include any metadata, so data such as the interest group `name` should be included within the url, so long as url exceeds the minimum count threshold.
 (Without this sort of limit, a single-person interest group could be used to observe that person's coarse-grained IP-Geo location over time.)

 The `ads` list contains the various ads that the interest group might show.
 Each entry is an object that includes both a rendering URL and arbitrary metadata that can be used at bidding time.